mattholy/mossy/README.md

 Mossy is a interplanetary microblogging platform of fediverse, just like [Mastodon](https://github.com/mastodon/mastodon) or [Misskey](https://github.com/misskey-dev/misskey).

-Although it sounds like a joke, it's actually very fast.
-Thanks to its fully asynchronous structure, it can fully utilize all your CPU resources (and memory as well ❤️).
+Mossy operates quickly and smoothly.
+Thanks to its fully asynchronous architecture, it effectively utilizes your CPU and memory resources, both on the server and client sides.
+We are dedicated to providing you with the most seamless experience possible.

 ![Static Badge](https://img.shields.io/badge/Try%20it%20out-blue?style=for-the-badge)